Discover What an Apprenticeship is: The Best Form of Education in Africa

 Traditional hunting and what an apprenticeship is are answered.

-We have learnt that traditional African societies had different economic activities depending on where they found themselves.
+We have learnt that traditional African societies engaged in different economic activities depending on where they lived.
 There were hunters and gatherers.
 The hunters lived mainly by hunting; during a period when their tools had advanced, they used bows and arrows.
 The father or elder brother led the team, and the younger men followed him.
 They learnt through observation of all that transpired.
 Over time, they were allowed to practice as well.
 It was with time and practice that they acquired the skills and became experts.
 It was necessary to succeed, as that was the means through which one was fed.

 Gathering of Fruits and Roots

-Moreover, we learnt that some families were gatherers; that is, they lived by gathering fruits, roots, insects, and whatever else was edible and close at hand.
+Moreover, we learnt that some families were gatherers; that is, they lived by gathering fruits, roots, insects, and whatever else was edible and within reach.
 The elders led the team of young and old; the old did the actual work, and the youth had the task of learning through observation at first, then doing it themselves.
 Observation meant to acquire the knowledge of which fruits and roots were edible, and doing it meant to acquire both the actual skills of gathering and the knowledge of edible and non-edible.

 Various social activities

 By doing so, they educated or passed on their knowledge and skills to the younger generation.
 Those engaging in plaiting hair passed the education and skills without writing, but simply by doing.
 A young person who wished to learn the skill and trade had no other option but to learn by doing.
-When the societies mastered the weaving of baskets, mats and other similar items, the approach was similar.
+When societies mastered the weaving of baskets, mats, and similar items, the approach was similar.

 The Whereabouts of Traditional African knowledge and skills